 What can affect your travel insurance policy?

-Whether you’re travelling overseas or interstate, for business or pleasure, a good travel insurance policy is one of the most important parts of your trip and removes many of the risks of going away.
+Whether you’re travelling overseas or interstate, for business or pleasure, a good travel insurance policy is one of the most important parts of your trip and can reduce the impact of some of the risks when going away.
 But that doesn’t mean it’s completely fool proof.
 There are many factors that can affect your travel insurance policy which may lead you to paying a higher premium or being disqualified from cover altogether.

 We’ve taken a broad look at the factors affecting your travel insurance policy and what to be mindful of when you’re selecting a travel insurance policy and a particular insurer before you leave on your trip.